 To sum up, lift and downforce are two major aerodynamic forces on the car.
 We have only learnt the basic concept of car aerodynamics in this post.
 There’s still so much to learn about car aerodynamics like contribution of different car parts and shapes to overall aerodynamic efficiency of the car.
 There’s going to be more posts about Car aerodynamics soon.
 So stay tuned and feel free to give your thoughts in the comment.

-Also check out this wikipedia link for more insight on car aerodynamics https://en.wikipedia.org/wiki/Automotive_aerodynamics
+Do follow this Wikipedia link for more insight on car aerodynamics https://en.wikipedia.org/wiki/Automotive_aerodynamics